matthewdavidrodgers/website/content/posts/cryptopals-in-c-part-1.md

 I'm sure there was a valid reason for this behavior for compilers in the 70s.
 But good LORD does this make no sense today.
 And it creeps up ALL over the place.

-To make matters work, I was trying to code according to the C89 standard, which has an additional restriction about variable declaration: all variable declarations must come at the beginning of a function, before any other statements, presumably so the compiler can set aside storage on the stack.
+To make matters worse, I was trying to code according to the C89 standard, which has an additional restriction about variable declaration: all variable declarations must come at the beginning of a function, before any other statements, presumably so the compiler can set aside storage on the stack.

 ```c
 // a function like this